loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 When picking a compilation target there are always a lot of options, and for #ln, x86-64 was picked.
-While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, one ultimately sacrifices some control over the calling convention or memory allocation.
+While choices like LLVM IR provide a lot of benefits to the developer in terms of development speed and convience, one ultimately sacrifices some control over things like the calling convention and memory allocation.
 Due to #ln's CPS nature, tail call optimization is a must and while LLVM provides tools and syntax for this, a developer can not guarantee how the stack is handled when functions are called nor how arguments are passed to these functions.
-For this explicit need of control x86-64 was a fitting choice.
+For this explicit need of control x86-64 was determined to be a fitting choice.

 Utilizing the flexibity given by x86-64, #ln gains a lot of control over how the calling convention is implemented and how the stack, registers and memory in general is used.